Helpful advice for the person who isn’t taking iso-life seriously

 If we view ourselves as besieged victims who need to go into hiding, then we will cultivate fear and hoarding.
 If we view ourselves as a community working hard to protect the most vulnerable among us, then we will cultivate courage and helping.
 Mindset matters.— Len Niehoff (@LenNiehoff) March 13, 2020

-You could be fined $11,000 for breaking physical distancing rules or even go to jail.
-Anyone found to be breaking the two-person gathering rule or otherwise leaving their home without a ‘reasonable’ purpose could be issued an on-the-spot fine.
-There are only 16 very specific reasons you are allowed to leave your home.
-Jail sentences of up to six months could also apply for breaking physical distancing rules.
-A Sydney man has been arrested and faces up to a year in jail after repeatedly breaking self-isolation orders after returning from overseas.
+You could be fined $20,000 for breaking physical distancing rules or even go to jail.
+Anyone found to be breaking the two-person gathering rule or otherwise leaving their home without a ‘reasonable’ purpose could be issued an on-the-spot fine of up to $1,652 under Victoria’s stage three shutdown.
+We’ve covered more in detail about what you can and can not do in Victoria right now.

-While popping out to your favourite restaurant or having a lazy rendezvous to the beach or a museum is currently off the cards, there are ways to make the most of it.
-Sydney’s hospitality businesses are adapting to the pandemic and offering takeaway options.
-There are plenty of other things going online; you can also find some escapism by exploring the Biennale of Sydney digitally or taking a virtual craft lesson.
+While popping out to your favourite restaurant or having a lazy rendezvous at the park is currently off the cards, there are ways to make the most of it.
+Many of our favourite restaurants and bars in Melbourne are now doing takeaway and finding ways to adjust to the pandemic.
+There are plenty of other things going online; you can also find some escapism by exploring a dreamy local art exhibition online, visiting the Royal Botanic Gardens virtually, or let it all out just like the Melbourne CBD residents who started screaming out their windows.

 THINGS U CAN STILL DO WHILE SOCIALLY DISTANCING:— 𝐂𝐎𝐍𝐍𝐎𝐑 (@dougiec0n) March 16, 2020